stroblme/UNote/README.md

     - Fast PDF Loading
     - Split View

-See [CHANGELOG.md](https://gitlab.com/stroblme/unote/blob/master/CHANGELOG.md) for a complete list of latest features in the current release
+See [CHANGELOG.md](https://github.com/stroblme/unote/blob/master/CHANGELOG.md) for a complete list of latest features in the current release

+*Right now I'm focussing on the Pen Support.
+Features like Text Boxes are not maintained at the moment*

 ## Shortcuts